 2. Print Images of your choosing to represent each letter, I have decided upon a Monsters and Mysterious Creatures one and not sure what I will find.
-I was inspired by Dave Bell Graphic Artist of Classic Monster Posters and will start with them.

 3. I am using 3 small 5" by 7" inch IKEA wooden frames to showcase each of the letters.